 We show that, interestingly, circularly polarized chiral phonons do not always exhibit energy splittings when TRS is broken; whether this splitting occurs depends on the point group symmetry in the presence of magnetic order.
-Also, terms beyond the IFC are needed to correctly capture the symmetry of phonons in cases where magnetic order breaks a spatial symmetry g, but the combination of g and time reversal \mathcal{T} remains a symmetry.
-This limitation arises because conventional phonon calculations rely on real-symmetric IFC and atomic mass matrices that preserve TRS.1 We show that correct accounting for phonon symmetries is crucial for determining Raman/IR activities.
+Also, terms beyond the IFC are needed to correctly capture the symmetry of phonons in cases where magnetic order breaks a spatial symmetry q, but the combination of q and time reversal \mathcal{T} remains a symmetry.
+This limitation arises because conventional phonon calculations rely on realsymmetric IFC and atomic mass matrices that preserve TRS (if g is a symmetry of the nonmagnetic crystal, but neither q nor qT remains a symmetry in the presence of magnetic order, the symmetry breaking of q will still manifest itself in the real IFC matrix).
+We show that correct accounting for phonon symmetries is crucial for determining Raman and infrared (IR) activities.

 This paper is organized as follows.
 In Sec.
-II, we establish the theoretical framework via the Lagrangian formalism of adiabatic dynamics, and derive EOM that treat spins and phonons on an equal footing.
+II, we establish the theoretical framework via the Lagrangian formalism of adiabatic dynamics and derive EOM that treat spins and phonons on an equal footing.
 We also revisit phonon angular momentum and introduce the concept of atom-resolved phonon angular momentum.
 Section III details the proposed method for calculating all the matrices involved in the present approach, along with the computational details.
 In Sec.
-IV, we present our results, which include the analysis of phonons and magnons in 3D FM CrI_3 bulk (Sec.
-IV A), 3D AFM Cr_2O_3 bulk (Sec.
+IV, we present our results, which include the analysis of phonons and magnons in 3D FM CrI3 bulk (Sec.
+IVA), 3D AFM Cr_2O_3 bulk (Sec.
 IV B), and 2D systems (Sec.
-IV C) such as FM CrI_3 monolayer (Sec.
+IV C) such as FM CrI3 monolayer (Sec.
 IV C 1) and AFM VPSe3 monolayer (Sec.
-IVC2).
-Section V provides a discussion on future experimental investigations.
+IV C 2).
+Section V provides a discussion of the role of spin-orbit coupling (Sec.
+VA) and future experimental investigations (Sec.
+V B).
 Finally, we summarize our findings and present concluding remarks in Sec.
 VI.